-Famous for developing the world's first miniature spectrophotometer, Ocean Insight are expert problem-solvers within spectroscopy and imaging technologies and has the capacity to provide intensive customer collaboration.
+Known for developing the world's first miniature spectrophotometer, Ocean Insight workes within spectroscopy and imaging technologies.

 Ocean Insight within spectrophotometry